Mub1532/uni-fyp-23144792/README.md

 ---

 ## About
 A full-stack AI-powered student planning web application built as part of my final year project.
 The application is built using Next.js for both the frontend and backend, with MySQL as the database.
 Authentication uses JWE encrypted cookies via the `jose` library and bcrypt for password hashing.
-The backend connects to MySQL using Drizzle ORM (migration in progress).
+The backend connects to MySQL using Drizzle ORM (full migration in progress).
 The UI is built with Tailwind CSS & SCSS and uses TypeScript throughout the project.

 ---